ntorm1/Atlas/README.md

 ## Getting Started
-Currently the only support data form is .h5 files.
+Currently the only support data form is .h5 files and csv files.
 Here is a dummy example of what the format should look like.
 Provided you have a dataframe df that looks like this

 | Date                | Close         | ma_fast       | ma_slow       |
 |---------------------|---------------|---------------|---------------|